simeononsecurity/simeononsecurity.ch/content/articles/how-to-create-strong-passwords/index.en.md

 ## The 2026 Password Threat Landscape

-Before diving into password creation strategies, it's crucial to understand the threats you're defending against:
+Before diving into password creation strategies, you need to understand the threats you're defending against:

 ### AI-Powered Password Cracking